There is no more accurate description of Asian Ambrosia Beetle damage than “Toothpicks coming out of the trunk of my tree!”

-If you notice the “toothpicks”, your best bet is to spray susceptible trees each spring with cypermethrin, permethrin or deltamethrin (you’ll have to read insecticide labels) in order to protect them from female beetles landing on the trunk.
+If you notice the “toothpicks”, your best bet is to spray susceptible trees each spring with cypermethrin ( click for sources), permethrin (click for sources) or deltamethrin (click for sources) in order to protect them from female beetles landing on the trunk and boring in.

 To know when to spray, you can build a trap to monitor their emergence in early spring (mid-February).

 These two Extension reports give a good overview.